On the mixed-model analysis of covariance in cluster-randomized trials: Applications to Three Cluster-Randomized Trials

-For the IECDZ study, the mixed-model unadjusted estimator has the smallest variance, which resembles findings from Scenario 1 of our simulation study.
-Possible reasons for efficiency loss of the cluster-level ANCOVA estimator are that covariates are not prognostic and the cluster sizes are moderately variable (coefficient of variation of cluster sizes is 0.41).
-Compared to cluster-level ANCOVA, mixed-model ANCOVA is 13\% less efficient for estimating the average treatment effect, which again might be attributed to its misspecification of the intracluster correlation structure.
+For the IECDZ study, the mixed-model unadjusted estimator has the smallest variance, which resembles findings from Scenario~1 of our first simulation study.
+Possible reasons for this efficiency loss due to covariate adjustment are that the covariates are not prognostic for the cluster-level mean outcome (no regression coefficient estimate for covariates is statistically significant under cluster-level ANCOVA1), and the cluster sizes are only moderately variable (coefficient of variation of cluster sizes is 0.41). {Like the TASSH study, methods based on cluster summaries are more precise than methods based on individual data, and ANCOVA2 methods are less precise than ANCOVA1 methods.}

-In the analysis of WFHS, both mixed-model and cluster-level ANCOVA have substantial precision gain compared to an unadjusted analysis, likely because the baseline CWH is highly prognostic of the follow-up outcome.
-In this example, we observe that mixed-model ANCOVA can return a more efficient average treatment effect estimator than cluster-level ANCOVA.
-The advantage of mixed-model ANCOVA in the analysis of WFHS can also be because the intracluster correlation structure is close to compound symmetry and that the cluster sizes are highly variable (coefficient of variation of cluster sizes is $0.59$).
+In the analysis of WFHS, all {six} covariate-adjusted estimators have substantial precision gain compared to the mixed-model unadjusted estimator, likely because the baseline CWH is highly prognostic of the follow-up outcome. {In this example, we observe that methods based on individual data perform similarly and return a more precise average treatment effect estimator than methods based on cluster summaries.
+This might be because the mixed-model specifications are close to the true data-generating distribution, and the cluster sizes are highly variable (the coefficient of variation of cluster sizes is $0.59$). }